mardi 25 janvier 2011

-To apply, please email a recent copy of your CV and describe your research interests and experience, and your availability for this position.
+To apply, please email a recent copy of your CV and send a letter of motivation describing your research interests and experience, and your availability for this position.

 Note on contingencies: Volunteers should be covered by medical insurance when traveling to Mexico.
 They will need to sign a releasing liability form upon joining the research team in Palenque.